progval/irctest/CONTRIBUTING.md

 [Follow PEP 8](https://www.python.org/dev/peps/pep-0008/#naming-conventions),
 with these exceptions:

-* assertion methods (eg. `assertMessageEqual` are mixedCase to be consistent with the unittest module)
+* assertion methods (eg. `assertMessageMatch` are mixedCase to be consistent with the unittest module)
 * other methods defined in `cases.py` are also mixedCase for consistency with the former, for now